AlbianWarp/ReBabel/netbabel_stuff.md

 ```
 ## "Known" **package Types**:

-Assuming that the first Byte is determining the Package Type, these Package Types deduce from the Dump:
+Assuming that the first 4 Bytes are determining the Package Type, these Package Types can be deduced from the Dump:

 |Bytes| CAOS Comand|Sender |Type |
 |-|-|-|-|